Updated June 22, 2020.

 Packing Strategy 4: Accessorize, Prioritize

 Gentlemen, your accessories are pretty easy, mostly just a watch and perhaps a wedding ring.
-But I picked my husband’s brain to get some tips for you!
+I picked my husband’s brain to get some tips for you, too, though!
+Here’s your guide for what to take with you, what to leave behind, and some ideas to help you get creative when you need to.

 Leave the Rolex at home!
 And maybe the same for your nice, non-waterproof GPS watch, too.
 Some places you go are fine for that sort of thing (Monaco, for instance), but others are maybe not as safe for those things.
-In second- and third-world countries, or other countries with a noted high crime rate, wear a watch that is non-descript.
-Also, when you leave expensive watches at home, you won’t lose them in the airplane’s overhead bin–it’s happened!
+In countries with a noted high crime rate, such as Morocco, Mexico, or Italy, wear a watch that is non-descript.
+Also, when you leave expensive watches at home, you won’t lose them in the airplane’s overhead bin or scratch them up on rugged hike—it’s happened!

-Hopefully your wedding ring won’t be coming off at any time, but it may be a good idea to have a less expensive “decoy” ring that you wear while traveling so you can leave your expensive ring at home.
+Hopefully your wedding ring won’t be coming off at any time during your trip.
+However, it’s a good idea to have a less expensive “decoy” ring that you wear while traveling so you can leave your expensive ring at home.
 You can get inexpensive wedding rings on Amazon for less than $20, and if it goes missing off the shores of Kauai like my husband’s did, it’s not a big deal!
-Click the photo below to get yours!
+We both wear silicone wedding rings when we travel, or just when we work out at the gym.
+Tungsten rings are inexpensive and indestructible, but just remember that it cannot be sized down!
+Click the photos below to get yours.

 Ladies, we get to have a little more fun with our accessories.
 This is where you can change the whole look of your outfit to go from day to night, or from the pool to the luau!